zhiyuoe/shadowagent/docs/problem-statement.md

 {: .no_toc }

-Defining the problem scope that we would like to solve.
+The goal of the project is to present a delightful user experience by creating believable characters in a game using existing machine learning tools to train different behaviors of Non-Player Characters (NPCs).
+The primary question we would like to explore is "How can trained RL agents create a delightful game experience for players".
 {: .fs-6 .fw-300 }